ClintH/interactivity/connectivity/web-serial-websocket/README.md

 # web-serial-websocket

 This only works in Chrome desktop.
 It will probably work in other Chrome-based browsers.

+At the time of writing, you need to enable Chrome's experimental web features: chrome://flags/#enable-experimental-web-platform-features

 Remember serial ports cannot be shared.
 So while your browser is accessing the port you cannot upload firmware or use the serial monitor.

 This sketch is a mash-up of `web-serial-json` and `websocket-skeleton`.
 Make sure you've tried and understood them first.
 In this sketch, all received data is re-broadcast over websockets.
 This allows a different sketch running on a phone to interact with a microcontroller connected via USB to a laptop.

+You can also also [fork on Glitch](https://glitch.com/edit/#!/ch-web-serial-websocket)

 # Microcontroller